-This door has a elegance to it that can’t be duplicated.
-It is surrounded by a darker green doorway, which sticks out next to the light green foliage and light colored brick.
+This door has an elegance to it that can’t be duplicated.
+It is surrounded by a darker green doorway, which sticks out next to the light green foliage and light-colored brick.
 This door can look good on any home.

 This statement door makes your home stand out.
 The contrasting colors of the flowers around the walkway and doorway are absolutely gorgeous.
 This color red pops when it’s next to the grayish color of the siding.